aquarist-labs/aquarium/doc/from-zero-to-hero.md

      if you wish to avoid this); and

-   - on some systems one might have to open NFS ports prior to running `aqrdev start`, or it just might get stuck trying to reach a server that is unreachable.
+   - on some systems one might have to open NFS ports prior to running `aqua start`, or it just might get stuck trying to reach a server that is unreachable.

    - if you see an error such as